ivangalkindeveloper/flutter_platform_component/README.md

 In case you want to get the correct behavior of widgets for the platform, you must fill in Theme and CupertinoTheme and each time remember to separate these colors in the widgets you use.\
 Theme Extension works in the same way as this package.\
 In the case of this package - it is necessary to fill in only one contract of the theme used.
+### Basic entities
+In addition to the theme, there are other basic entities that are managed identically to the theme - sizes, text styles and haptics.
 ### Color scheme
 The color scheme was created in terms of the convenience of designers (primary, secondary and accent colors).\
 In the scheme by name, permanent colors and tint colors are created (note - primaryLight and primaryDark).